kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

 ---
-title: Section 2 - Project KurrentDB Events to Other Databases
+title: Section 2 - Project KurrentDB Events to Postgres
 ---

-# Section 2: Project KurrentDB Events to Other Databases
+# Section 2: Project KurrentDB Events to Postgres

 Now that KurrentDB is filled with shopping cart events, you will learn how to project these events to other databases as read models.

 You will do this by executing a few sample applications written for this section.

-### Introducing the Postgres Projection Application
+#### Introducing the Postgres Projection Application
 This application projects KurrentDB events to Postgres relational tables.
 The tables can be queried for reporting using standard SQL queries.

 To do this, the application subscribes to the shopping cart events.
 For each event it receives, it inserts or updates a record to a cart and cart_item table in Postgres.